mattbierner/blog.mattbierner.com/_posts/2015-02-07-stupid-template-tricks-pride-and-parser-combinators-part-one.md

 ```

 # Consumption
-You may have noticed that none the parsers defined so far actually parse anything.
+You may have noticed that none of the parsers defined so far actually parse anything.
 They are really more of generic computations.
 To start actually matching and consuming input, we need the `token` primitive.

 {% include image.html file="Thomson-PP17-1.jpg" description="The plumage and mating habits of the common yahoo." %}